rohildshah/musical-lamp/README.md

 # musical-lamp
-My journey in learning C
+My journey in learning C. Watch how I get better!
+Dates are included at the top of each file.